Sonal-Gond/Intelligent_Lead_Management_System/README.md

 1. Connect your accounts:
 - Go through each module (HTTP, Airtable, Google Sheets, etc.) and connect your respective accounts.
 - Add API keys for email verification, Clearbit/Hunter, or other enrichment services.
+- Replace YOUR_Hunter_API_KEY with your actual Hunter.io API Key

 2. Configure webhooks :
 - For modules triggered by forms or other services, copy the webhook URL from the main scenario (Intelligent lead management system).